-Section 9.
-Transfers.
-When an employee is transferred from a position or classification to another position or classification in the same salary range, his/her pay and salary review date shall remain the same.
+Section 13.9 Lateral Transfers.
+When an employee laterally transfers form one classification to another classification within the same salary grade, they will be considered for a performance based step increase at six (6) months from the date of lateral transfer.
+Consideration for future salary increases will follow each twelve (12) months of service from the date of lateral transfer until the employee reaches the maximum step for that classification.

-Section 10.
-Salary Range Adjustments.
-When a classification is moved to a different range as a result of a change in prevailing rates for that class of work, salaries of individuals within that classification shall be adjusted as negotiated between COBEA and the City.
+Section 13.10 Salary Grade Adjustments.
+When a classification is moved to a different grade as a result of a change in prevailing rates for that class of work, salaries of individuals within that classification shall be adjusted as negotiated between COBEA and the City.

-Section 11.
-Out-to-Cycle Merit Increases.
-When the progress or performance of an employee below the maximum rate of his classification has been outstanding, they may be recommended for additional increases within the salary range for their class of work.
-Such increases, if approved, will not affect the employee's salary review date.
+Section 13.11 Out-to-Cycle Step Increases.
+When the progress or performance of an employee below the maximum rate of their classification has been outstanding, they may be recommended for additional increases within the salary grade for their class of work.
+Such increases, if approved, will not affect the employee's anniversary date.

-Section 12.
-Work Out of Classification.
-An employee assigned to perform the duties of a higher classification for a period of more than one regular workday shall receive a five percent increase from their base rate for all hours worked.
+Section 13.12 Temporary Work in a Higher Classification.
+An employee assigned to perform the major distinguishing duties of a higher classification and/or to replace another employee in a higher classification, and to perform a majority of the principal duties of that classification for a period of more than one regular workday shall receive a five percent increase from their base rate for all hours worked.
 This premium does not apply in situations where the employee is performing higher level duties for the purpose of professional development where the employee has volunteered in writing.

-An employee who believes he is working out of class shall notify his supervisor immediately in writing.

 Compensation for the out of class pay shall occur no later than 30 working days, including COBEA paid holidays, after the original date that the out of class work began, and shall be retroactive back to the first qualified day of out of class work.

+When an employee works in a higher classification during all hours worked in an FLSA work week or longer period of time, the employee will be paid the higher classification rate for all hours in pay status.

 Such temporary assignment shall normally be up to six (6) months, but for no longer than 12 months.
-Any employee that has worked out of class for 12 months shall be eligible for promotion according to Article 14, Section 6 if a vacant authorized position exists.

-The City of Bend liability for retroactive pay shall be limited to one (1) year from the date of the original out of class notice.

-Section 13.
-Notice.
-The City shall take reasonable steps to afford members of the bargaining unit notice of all full-time regular job openings within the City.

-Section 14.
-Spanish Language Premium Pay.
-Association members who are proficient in Spanish will receive an additional $1.15 added to the member’s base hourly rate of pay.
+Section 13.13 Language Premium Pay.
+Association members who are proficient in another language that is required by the City will receive an additional $1.15 added to the member’s base hourly rate of pay.
 The premium shall be paid for all hours worked, including overtime.